Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 The Division of Professional Regulation (DPR) sends all notices by email.
 The email notices we send contain important information about your personal and/or your facility’s professional license.
 Therefore, it is extremely important to keep your contact information, especially your email address, up-to-date at all times.

 DELPROS is DPR’s online services portal.
-You must have a DELPROS user account in order to apply for or manage license(s), renew license(s), enter continuing education, request a roster or any other service request, and/or change your contact information.
-The following instructions show you how to create your DELPROS account.
-Once you establish your account, you may verify, add, or update your contact information.
+You must have a DELPROS user account in order to apply for or manage a license(s), renew a license(s), enter continuing education, request a roster or another service request type, and/or change your contact or address information.
+Follow the instructions below to create your DELPROS account.
+Once your user account is created, you may verify, add, or update your contact or address information.

 Go to the DELPROS online portal, and then click on Apply/Manage a License and Service Requests.

-If you do not personally hold a license, but will be the primary person managing a facility’s licensing (contact person, account user, owner, manager, licensing agent, or designated representative, or licensing agent, etc.), you must create a DELPROS user account.
-You should follow the instructions above to change your contact information and/or follow the instructions below to change the facility’s email address, phone numbers, and primary contact person.
+If you do not personally hold a license, but will be the primary person managing a facility license (contact person, account user, owner, manager, licensing agent, or designated representative, or licensing agent, etc.), you must first create a DELPROS user account.
+Follow the instructions below to change the facility’s email address, phone numbers, and/or primary contact person.

 Log in to your DELPROS user account.
 Go to the DELPROS online portal, and then click on Apply/Manage a License and Service Requests.

 After logging in, from the profile icon in the top right-hand corner of the dark blue banner, click the MANAGE FACILITY link in the drop-down.
 Locate the facility name and click on the pencil icon under Edit.
 Then you can update the name of the primary contact person, the business alias, business phone numbers, and/or business email address.
 Click Save for any changes made.